joewing/memsim/README.md

    - latency: The latency of a cache hit (1).
    - policy: The replacement policy (lru, mru, fifo, or random, defaults is lru).
-   - exclusive: Determine if read values are cached (defaults to true).
    - write\_back: Set if the cache should use write back instead of write through (defaults to false).
  - dup: Access duplicator.
 This can be used to test several memories at